Generating Class-Level Integration Tests Using Call Site Information: Empirical evaluation

 For \textbf{RQ2}, we measure the effectiveness of the generated test suite using both \textit{line coverage} and \textit{mutation analysis} on the callee classes $E$ (considered as the class under test in our approach).
 Mutation analysis is a high-end coverage criterion, and mutants are often used as substitutes for real faults since previous studies highlighted its significant correlation with fault-detection capability~\cite{just2014mutants, andrews2005mutation}.
 Besides, mutation analysis provides a better measure of the test effectiveness compared to more traditional coverage criteria~\cite{wei2012branch} (\eg branch coverage).

 We compute the line coverage and mutation scores achieved by $T_{\cling}$ for the callee class in each target class pair.
-Then, we compare them to the line coverage and mutation scores achieved by the unit-level test suites ($T_{RanR}$, $T_{RanE}$, $T_{EvoR}$, and $T_{EvoE}$) for the callee class.
-Moreover, we analyse the orthogonality of the sets of mutants in the callee that are strongly killed by $T_{\cling}$, and those killed by the unit-level tests individually.
-In other words, we look at whether $T_{\cling}$ allows killing mutants that are not killed at unit-level (strong mutation).
+Then, we compare them to the line coverage and mutation scores achieved by $T_{Ran}$, and the unit-level test suites $T_{EvoR}$ and $T_{EvoE}$) for the callee class.
+Moreover, we analyse the orthogonality of the sets of mutants in the callee that are strongly killed by $T_{\cling}$, and those killed by the random and unit-level tests individually.
+In other words, we look at whether $T_{\cling}$ allows killing mutants that are not killed at unit-level or by random tests (strong mutation).
 Also, we analyze the type of the mutants which are only killed by $T_{\cling}$.

 For line coverage and mutation analysis, we use \pit~\cite{Coles2016}, which is a state-of-the-art mutation testing tool for Java code, to mutate the callee classes. \pit also collects and reports the line coverage of the test suite on the original class before mutation. \pit has been used in literature to assess the effectiveness of test case generation tools~\cite{DBLP:journals/stvr/ZhuPZ18,ma2015grt, panichella2017java, molina2018java, kifetew2019java, Devroey2020}, and it has also been applied in industry\footnote{http://pitest.org/sky\_experience/}.
 In our study, we use \pit v.1.4.9 with all mutation operators activated (\ie the \texttt{ALL} mutators group).